Support

 • You can get more details on the form in the Resources section.

-4.2 What information should I include in the internship vacancy?
+4.2 What information must the internship position include?

 A structured form on the matchmaking platform will guide you in creating the internship vacancy.
 The form mandatory fields are (in sequence): .